knowledgecode/date-and-time/README.md

 ## Recent Changes

+- 3.6.0
+  - In `parseTZ()`, enabled parsing of the missing hour during the transition from standard time to daylight saving time into a Date type.
+  - In `format()` with the `z` token, fixed an issue where some short time zone names were incorrect.

 - 3.5.0
   - Added `addYearsTZ()`, `addMonthsTZ()`, and `addDaysTZ()` to the `timezone` plugin.
   - Revised the approach to adding time and removed the third parameter from `addHours()`, `addMinutes()`, `addSeconds()`, and `addMilliseconds()`.

 - 3.4.1
   - Fixed an issue where `formatTZ()` would output 0:00 as 24:00 in 24-hour format in Node.js.

-- 3.4.0
-  - Added `zz` (time zone name) and `z` (time zone name abbreviation) tokens to the `timezone` plugin.
-  - Fixed an issue where token extensions by other plugins were not reflected in functions provided by the `timezone` plugin.

 ## Usage